 2) On the next screen, select Turn On Screen Time, then click Continue.

 On the main Screen Time page, you’ll notice three main sections.
 In the first, you’ll see a chart showing the amount of time you’ve spent on your device today and how.
 The second section includes tools you can use to customize and restrict your device usage.
 The final section is where you will find monitoring tools for your kids’ devices.

 Let’s take a look at each of those sections.

 The Screen Time Chart

-The chart on the Screen Time page offers a breakdown of how much time you’ve spent on your iOS device.
-Best of all, if you have more than one device with iOS 12 installed (and Screen Time activated), you can see your total usage here.
+The chart on the Screen Time page offers a breakdown of how much time you’ve spent on all of your iOS device where the tool has been activated.